ananyjlo/RRL-Stock-Trading/README.md

 ## File Usage

+[27 May Update]: The below files have been shifted to the folder "Old Code"

 1) RRL Backup Version.ipynb

 > This is the first version of RRL done on Colab before we shifted it to Jupyter on Azure's VM